Local action groups are the local solution to a global crisis.

-The answer lies with us.
-The breakdown of our climate and environment is a global problem, and what we do in the next few years will determine the future of our world.
+The breakdown of our climate and environment is a global problem.
+What we do in the next few years will determine the future of our world.

+Friends of the Earth local action groups are part of the largest grassroots environmental campaigning network in the UK.
+They're made up of people just like you.
 We know the solutions and together we can make a real difference at a national and local level.
+The answer lies with us.

 Sign up to community emails